kubeflow/website/content/en/docs/gke/private-clusters.md

-1. As a workaround for Issue [kubeflow/gcp-blueprints#32](https://github.com/kubeflow/gcp-blueprints/issues/32) (in CNRM 1.9.1, the [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions)
-   for container cluster is missing `ipAllocationPolicy` fields needed to create a private GKE cluster), modify the container cluster CRD schema in your management cluster to include the missing fields.
+1. As a workaround for Issue [kubeflow/gcp-blueprints#32](https://github.com/kubeflow/gcp-blueprints/issues/32) (in Config Connector 1.9.1, the [CustomResourceDefinition (CRD)](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/#customresourcedefinitions) for container cluster is missing `ipAllocationPolicy` fields needed to create a private GKE cluster), modify the container cluster CRD schema in your management cluster to include the missing fields.

    * Check Issue [kubeflow/gcp-blueprints#32](https://github.com/kubeflow/gcp-blueprints/issues/32)
-     to find out if it has been resolved in later versions of CNRM.
+     to find out if it has been resolved in later versions of Config Connector.
 If the issue hasn't been resolved, you can follow the instructions in the issue to work around the problem.

 1. Fetch the blueprint by running this command: